AndersBallegaard/anderstb.dk/content/posts/ipv6-mostly-home-intro.md

 description: "The start of a series of posts related to building an ipv6 mostly home network and lab"
 toc: true
 ---
+## Why Should IPv6 be a part of a homelab?
 I have been a long-time advocate for IPv6.
 It has been a crucial part of my homelab for years, and through my work at a major Danish ISP, I've have among other things contributed to enabling and improving IPv6 for many Danish broadband customers.

 As I'm currently updating and fine-tuning some aspects of my homelab, I thought it would be a good idea to document the process here.
 This will serve as not only personal documentation but also an introduction for anyone interested in setting up their own IPv6 homelab.